MISCELLANEOUS NOTES ON

 Of interest primarily for the history of publishing, the book trade, the business apsects of printing, and the intellectual and social climate of the time, rather than for printing technology or typography.

 Updike was a leading and influential figure in the formative years of the fine press movement.
 He is the author of the standard history of typefaces, Printing Types: Their History, Forms, and Use, described on the Reading page of this site.

-Updike also wrote Notes on the Merrymount Press and Some Aspects of Printing, Old and New; I haven’t seen them, but both, along with Bruce Rogers’ Paragraphs on Printing, have been described as “required reading for collectors of press books” (Will Ransom, in Paul Bennett, Books and Printing, p.
+I haven’t seen this, but along with Notes On The Merrymount Press and Bruce Rogers’ Paragraphs on Printing, it has been described as “required reading for collectors of press books” (Will Ransom, in Paul Bennett, Books and Printing, p.
 181.)